-Unplanned reproduction adds to the population of stray cats.
+Putting your cat under the knife may seem daunting but unplanned reproduction adds to the population of stray cats.
 Since stray cats are unregulated, they can have a devastating impact on local wildlife.
 Stray cats need to hunt for survival, placing the local wildlife population at risk.
 By giving your cat this simple and safe operation, you can avoid contributing to the problem.

 If your cat has free range outdoors, then you have almost certainly been brought a lovely gift in the middle of the night in the form of a dead mouse.
 Whilst your cat will be very pleased with themselves, there are some great products on the market to help you give your cat time outside that is safe for them and for wildlife, preventing you from receiving unwelcome presents.

 A cat enclosure (like ours) is a great option, giving them room to spread out and relax in the fresh air and sunshine.